nadiaharb/racetrack/README.md

 ## Race Sessions

 A race session is an instance of a race where up to 8 drivers try to get the fastest lap.
-The race finishes after 10 minutes, and the winner is the driver with the fastest lap time.
+The race finishes after 10 minutes (in normal mode), and the winner is the driver with the fastest lap time.

 ## Race Cars